 French is the editor of three stories that were finalists for the Pulitzer Prize: Winter’s Tale, by John Barry for the Tampa Bay Times; For Their Own Good, by Ben Montgomery and Waveney Ann Moore for the Tampa Bay Times; and Speak No Evil, by Joan Garrett McClane for the Chattanooga Times Free Press.
-She continues to edit newspaper projects, magazine stories and book manuscripts on a contract basis.
-In 2017 she edited two projects for the Oregonian newspaper: About A Boy and The Loneliest Polar Bear.
+She edits newspaper projects, magazine stories and book manuscripts on a contract basis.

 French is the recipient of a number of national awards, including SPJ’s Sigma Delta Chi Award and Bronze Medallion, Scripps Howard’s Ernie Pyle Award for Human Interest Writing, The National Headliner Award, the Casey Medal and the Dart Award.

 With her husband, Professor of Practice Thomas French, she is the author of Juniper: The Girl Who Was Born Too Soon, published by Little, Brown.
 The book was an Amazon.com Best Book of the Month and was reviewed in the Washington Post, USA Today and many other national publications.
 Read more about it here.